sabi-31/My_Perfect_Arch-linux/README.md

 ```

 You might have to sign more files, if you have installed additional kernels.
 Use the *sbctl verify* command to check if any more files need signing.

-Now we can re-enable secure boot, and it should work fine.
+Now go to your motherboard's firmware setup and enable secure boot.
+Check if it boots properly or not.